tebeco/alexdarbyshire.com/content/posts/unplanned-downtime-opportunities/index.md

 - It is not impromptu Scrum meeting where stories are re-prioritised
 - Document the result, it will feed into subsequent processes including the `cold debrief`

 Key to the `hot debrief` is not having time to replay what happened in our heads multiple times.
-We are less likely to have become defensive or have started playing the blame game, and the fickleness and mutable nature of memory is at its least pronounced.
+We are less likely to have become defensive or started playing the blame game, and the fickleness and mutable nature of memory is at its least pronounced.

 ### Our Example
 This site recently had unplanned downtime.